 Just like glasses are for patients with vision loss, a hearing aid helps patients with hearing loss.
 Hearing loss can be caused by many different factors.
 An ENT (ear, nose, and throat) specialist, or otolaryngologist, is the best specialist to diagnose causes of hearing loss.
 Depending on your degree of hearing loss, type of hearing loss, and other medical factors, you may benefit from a hearing aid.
 A primary care physician can refer you to an ENT specialist, who often works with an audiologist, to evaluate the severity and cause of your hearing loss.

-More information on possible causes of hearing loss and impairment can be found by reading about autoimmune inner ear disease, conductive hearing loss, sensorineural hearing loss, pediatric hearing loss, acoustic neuroma, otosclerosis, genes and hearing loss, noise-induced hearing loss in children, and treating and managing ear fluid.
+More information on possible causes of hearing loss and impairment can be found by reading about autoimmune inner ear disease, conductive hearing loss, sensorineural hearing loss, pediatric hearing loss, acoustic neuroma, otosclerosis, cochlear implant health, genes and hearing loss, noise-induced hearing loss in children, and treating and managing ear fluid.